MicrosoftDocs/edge-developer/microsoft-edge/web-platform/os-regional-settings.md

 ---
 # Introducing the OS regional sharing setting

 Microsoft Edge provides operating system (OS) regional preference information to create web content to help website authors create regional experiences on their web site.
-This feature allows website authors to deliver value to customers who specifically change their regional preferences in the OS to reflect their personal preferences.
+This feature allows website authors to deliver value to users who specifically change their regional preferences in the OS to reflect their personal preferences.

 Users want to see dates, times, numbers, and other formatting printed according to their preferences.
 For example, the US geographic region translates **7/2/2022** into **July 2nd, 2022**.
 Another geographic region could translate that same date into **February 7, 2022** because they read the month and day inversely.

 #### Regional format
-To reflect a customer's regional preferences for how data is displayed (such as the date),Microsoft Edge has a new option  in the **Language** section of **Settings**.
+To reflect a user's regional preferences for how data is displayed (such as the date),Microsoft Edge has a new option  in the **Language** section of **Settings**.

 ![Share additional OS regional format with the option **limited** selected.](media/os-regional-setting-screenshot.msft.png)

-This access will allow websites to have visibility into more customer's specific regional preferences than was previously possible.
+This access will allow websites to have visibility into more user's specific regional preferences than was previously possible.
 Customers that changed their OS regional preferences may now see their preferences reflected automatically in more websites.

 ## OS Regional Data Display Codes